 Portugal approved its 2011 budget on Friday, which aims to cut its debts.

-Prime Minister Jose Socrates said his country had "all the conditions" in place to finance itself on the markets, and that he expected the budget's approval to restore market confidence.'No alternative'
+Prime Minister Jose Socrates said his country had "all the conditions" in place to finance itself on the markets, and that he expected the budget's approval to restore market confidence.

 The budget seeks to cut the country's deficit from 7.3% of economic output this year to 4.6% in 2011.